Christian Reinsch

-Christian Reinsch (born 1934 in Chemnitz, passed away on October 8, 2022) was a German mathematician who worked in the area of numerical analysis.
+Christian Reinsch (1934 – October 8, 2022) was a German mathematician who worked in the area of numerical analysis.

 Reinsch began studying physics in 1953 at the Technical University of Munich, graduating in 1958.
 He received his doctorate in 1961 studying under Heinz Maier-Leibnitz.

 Among other things, he worked in the area of numerical linear algebra and interpolation with spline functions.
 Several of his works have over two thousand citations each.
+Reinsch died on October 8, 2022.